andamira/devela/examples/sys/hw/mcu/avr/arduino_nano/README.md

 115200 or 57600   host ↔ bootloader, while flashing
 9600              firmware ↔ host, while the program is running
 ```

+## PWM output

+`timer1_pwm` drives Nano D9 / PB1 / OC1A.
+Connect D9 through a current-limiting resistor and LED to GND.

 ## Size